JS-goose/siteX/README.md

-This is a practice project created to help improve python and web programming skills.
-By Samuel and Spil3141
+This is a practice project created to help improve python and web programming skills.\n By Samuel and Spil3141